Click on a question below to see its answer. These are the most important questions, but you can find an even longer list here if you’re interested.

 You may (or may not) be surprised to learn that this is the single most frequent question the team has been asked during the project’s history, and each time the conclusion has been the same: no. While civilizations can progress as far as pre-Industrial underwater, we have found time and time again that there is no way to perform metalworking underwater, and therefore no advanced society.
 There are two exceptions – an extra-terrestrial civilization may uplift you, granting you the technology; or you leave water to develop metalworking then return to the seas afterwards.

 This project has been around for a while, so we’ve discussed a lot of things.
 You might have a really cool new idea, but 90 percent of the time that’s an idea that has already been discussed.
-If you’re still absolutely certain we haven’t covered your suggestion, please post to our subreddit first — if the idea warrants further discussion, it can be brought up on our development forums.
+If you’re still absolutely certain we haven’t covered your suggestion, please post to our community forums first — if the idea warrants further discussion, it can be brought up on our development forums.
 Please note that ideas with little gameplay value or no scientific basis are extremely likely to be immediately refuted, so think twice before suggesting space-faring microbes.

 Since we are a non-profit community, we cannot pay to be rated by PEGI, ERSB, etc. Be warned, though, that natural and war violence will feature to an extent, and sexual references in nature will also be present, though these can be turned off in game if need be.
+Also, due to the game being constantly under development it is difficult to get an official rating.

 While the possibility of a fully multiplayer-oriented game is incredibly unlikely due to the vast scales of each stage and the time discrepancies which divide them, social interaction will still be possible.
 Players will be able to exchange save files (along with custom organisms, technologies and all manner of other creations) and challenge each other to survive on desolate planets, create brilliant technologies, or simply touch-up an organism that could be a little more beautiful.
 At some point single stages may be converted into multiplayer variants in which players may compete or co-exist in an environment to discover who can wield the forces of evolution more effectively, but don’t expect too much development here until most other features have been ironed out.